 If there is a hike that offers excellent value for the effort it requires, the Sidelengletscher and Albert Heim Hütte Hike is one of the best in that regard.
-It is also very easy to access the trailhead as it is directly on the Furkastrasse.
+Accessing the trailhead is also very easy as it is directly on the Furkastrasse.

 I have been here for the first time in the Summer of 2022, and I will surely revisit this location next year.

 One of the waterfalls in the first part of the trail and the impressive mountain peaks in the background.

 Outline of the Sidelengletscher and Albert Heim Hütte Hike